Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

 \subsubsection{Deep Learning Methods}

 Deep learning methods have been widely applied in solar flare prediction, as they can accurately capture the underlying patterns of solar active regions by learning the nonlinear mappings between raw data and predicted outcomes.
 Compared to traditional statistical learning and machine learning techniques, deep learning exhibits a stronger ability to automatically extract features, which enables it to excel in various prediction tasks.

-Depending on the type of model employed, deep learning approaches can be categorized into neural network (NN)–based, convolutional neural network (CNN)–based, recurrent neural network (RNN, such as long short-term memory, LSTM)–based, hybrid, and Transformer-based models.
-The following section provides a brief overview of the characteristics of these different flare forecasting methods.
+Rather than constituting a strict classification, existing deep learning approaches for solar flare prediction are more appropriately distinguished according to their dominant architectural backbones and their historical evolution.
+Early studies initially relied on multilayer perceptron (MLP)–based architectures \citep{1986Natur.323..533R}, and subsequently shifted toward convolutional neural network (CNN)–based \citep{1998IEEEP..86.2278L} and long short-term memory (LSTM)–based models \citep{6795963}, including hybrid architectures that combine CNNs and LSTMs.
+With the advent of Transformer models, more approaches have adopted Transformer-based architectures, encompassing both pure Transformer models and hybrid frameworks in which Transformers serve as the primary backbone while being integrated with other network components \citep{vaswani2023attentionneed}.
+More recently, this architectural evolution has further extended toward multimodal large language models (MLLMs), which leverage language-centric representations to integrate heterogeneous data modalities and enable higher-level semantic reasoning within flare forecasting frameworks.

-Over a span of three years, Nishizuka et al. (2018, 2020, 2021) \citep{nishizuka2018deep,nishizuka2020reliable,nishizuka2021operational} developed and refined the NN–based flare forecasting model, the Deep Flare Net (DeFN), which avoids the influence of manual feature extraction and fully exploits the capability of neural networks to extract features from high-dimensional images.
+Over a span of four years, Nishizuka et al. (2018, 2020, 2021) developed and refined an MLP-based flare forecasting model with skip connections, referred to as Deep Flare Net (DeFN) \citep{nishizuka2018deep,nishizuka2020reliable,nishizuka2021operational}.
+The model takes as input a set of handcrafted magnetic physical parameters derived from magnetograms and leverages multilayer perceptrons to learn nonlinear relationships among these features, thereby reducing reliance on manual decision rules while effectively modeling high-dimensional parameter spaces.
 Their work began with the basic DeFN model and evolved into the more reliable DeFN-R, followed by a practical application of the model for space weather forecasting.
 These studies significantly contributed to both the theoretical and practical aspects of solar flare prediction, offering innovative tools and insights for the field.

+In the context of solar flare forecasting, CNNs have been employed to directly analyze solar magnetograms, enabling the identification of spatial patterns such as magnetic field configurations and polarity inversion line characteristics that are closely associated with flare occurrence.